Have you ever tried growing plants in regular gravel?

-Nature Soil seems slightly more dusty, the particles seems to crumble more easily than Fluval Stratum, making nature soil more like a “soil” and less like a gravel.
+Nature Soil seems slightly more dusty and the particles seem to crumble more easily than Fluval Stratum, making nature soil more like a “soil” and less like a gravel.

 Flourite is a kind of porous clay manufactured by Seachem and provides a rich source of iron, which is a vital nutrient for plants and one that is tricky to find in a form that plants can absorb.

 While Flourite works great as a base layer underneath a finer substrate, it can also be used as a substrate by itself.

 Flourite particles, especially Flourite Red, look like pieces of flat rock, giving a very natural look.

 I use Flourite in most of my tanks to ensure my plants have a decent source of iron as well as other micronutrients.